ossia/ofxOssia/README.md

 **Introduction**

-This openFrameworks addon allows you to share parameters with i-score: the class `ossia::Parameter` inheriting the openFrameworks' class `ofParameter` can be controlled both via the UI and i-score.
+This openFrameworks addon is a wrapper for the OSSIA API https://github.com/OSSIA/API , allowing you to share parameters with i-score: the class `ossia::Parameter` inheriting the openFrameworks' class `ofParameter` can be controlled both via the UI and i-score.

 **Dependencies**